Maryland vs. Virginia Tech Pinstripe Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 Over/Under Insights

-- Maryland and its opponents have gone over the current 55-point total in seven of 12 games this season.
+- Maryland has combined with its opponents to put up more than 55 points in seven of 12 games this season.

-- Virginia Tech's games have gone over 55 points in four of 12 chances this season.
+- Virginia Tech and its opponents have combined to score more than 55 points in four of 12 games this season.

 - Wednesday's total is 2.9 points higher than the combined 52.1 PPG average of the two teams.

-- The 55.3 points per game these two squads have allowed to opponents this season are 0.3 more than the 55 over/under in this contest.
+- The 55.3 points per game these two squads have surrendered to opponents this season are 0.3 more than the 55 over/under in this contest.

-- The average total in Terrapins games this season is 57.6, 2.6 points above Wednesday's over/under of 55.
+- The Terrapins and their opponents have scored an average of 57.6 points per game in 2021, 2.6 more than Wednesday's total.

-- The 53.7 PPG average total in Hokies games this season is 1.3 points fewer than this game's over/under.
+- The 55 total in this game is 1.3 points above the 53.7 average total in Hokies games this season.

 Maryland Stats and Trends

-- The Terrapins have an against the spread record of 3-2 in their five games as a favorite of 1 point or more so far this season.
+- This season, the Terrapins have an against the spread record of 3-2 in their five games as a favorite of 1 point or more.

-- Maryland has hit the over in 58.3% of its opportunities this year (seven times in 12 games with a set point total).
+- Maryland has gone over the point total in 58.3% of its opportunities this year (seven times over 12 games with a set point total).

-- When Maryland records more than 22.9 points, it is 4-1 against the spread and 5-0 overall.
+- Maryland is 4-1 against the spread and 5-0 overall this season when the team notches more than 22.9 points.

-- When Maryland amasses more than 384.3 yards, the team is 4-4 against the spread and 6-2 overall.
+- In games that Maryland picks up over 384.3 yards, the team is 4-4 against the spread and 6-2 overall.

-- This year, the Terrapins have turned the ball over 17 times, three more than the Hokies' takeaways (14).
+- The Terrapins have turned the ball over 17 times this season, three more turnovers than the Hokies have forced (14).

 - Find the latest spread and moneyline odds for Maryland at SISportsbook.